lois4801/HR_Analysis--SQLtoPOWERBI/README.md

 # HR_Analysis
-## This project is an Analysis of HR Data from year 2000 to 2020.
+## This project is an Analysis of HR Data from year 2000 to 2023.
 -  This project has a raw data that hasnt been cleaned yet.
 Rows is comprised of 22215.
-It could be cleaned and correct through excel or python, but for this project I will be focusing more in SQL.
+It could be cleaned and corrected through excel or python, but for this project I will be focusing more in SQL.
 Then it will be imported in PowerBI for data visualization.If I have some more time, I will also include google looker studio.

 ## NOTE: